Council-wide Plans

 Getting the Plan adopted

-Now we have a draft Plan that we are all satisfied with, we have embarked on the formal process in order that it is adopted and becomes part of planning law for our two parishes.
+Now we had a draft Plan that we were all satisfied with, we have embarked on the formal process in order that it is adopted and becomes part of planning law for our two parishes.

 The first step was to submit the revised Plan, along with other required documents, to Cheshire East Council, our planning authority, which we have now done.
 This step is described in Regulation 15, which specifies the necessary documents.
 You can download all the submitted documents in this ZIP archive.